 After a breach, IT administrators should comb through network traffic archives to look for any abnormal activity.
 How did the breach occur?
 Was it a vulnerability that should have been patched?
 Innocent human error?
 A process gone wrong?

 It’s equally important to review your DPIA to ensure it’s up to date.

 If the breach is a criminal matter, make sure you pass on any and all relevant evidence to the police so that those responsible can be brought to justice.

 Prevention is always better than cure.
 It’s good business practice to continuously monitor risk, including information risk and ensure the controls are adequate.

 Data breaches are growing more common, not less.
-How you respond in the aftermath of a data breach says volumes about your organization and how much you value customers.
+How you respond in the aftermath of a data breach says volumes about your organisation and how much you value customers.